Pain research

 • A suitable micro processor which can run off a rechargeable battery .. e.g. a Wemos Lolin D32

-• A custom cover for the OLED screen
+• A 3D printed custom cover for the OLED screen

 • A 100mm linear impedance, slide potentiometer

-• A knob for the potentiometer example example
+• A knob for the potentiometer (for example)

 If the VAS-box is to work without an external power supply, the microprocessor PCB should support power-in via a battery, and preferrably a rechargable Lithium ion battery.